Calvin-Pang/MAg/README.md

 - [Trained models](#trained-models)
 - [Experiment and results](#experiment-and-results)
 - [Some supplements](#some-supplements)

+## Paper
+This is code and some potentially useful data of the paper [**MAg: a simple learning-based patient-level aggregation method for detecting microsatellite instability from whole-slide images**](https://arxiv.org/abs/2201.04769)
+Our paper has been accepted in the IEEE International Symposium on Biomedical Imaging (ISBI) 2022.
+And the arXiv link is here: https://arxiv.org/abs/2201.04769.

 ## Abstract
 ### MAg: a simple learning-based patient-level aggregation method for detecting microsatellite instability from whole-slide images